 |Construction and haulage contractors||0||20|

 - 0% if paid by a mining company or a company listed on the Lusaka Securities Exchange to individual shareholders.

 - Interest payable to local banks and financial institutions licensed under the Banking and Financial Services Act, 2017 is exempt from WHT.
 In addition, interest paid by a bank or an institution registered under the Banking and Financial Services Act, 2017 in respect of interest earning accounts held by individuals is exempt from WHT.

 The WHT liability arises by reference to the date of payment, the date of accrual (i.e. the date the recipient has a legal right to claim the payment), or the time when income is in any way due to a person or held to that person’s order.

-WHT is due to be paid within 14 days of the end of the month to which the payment or accrual relates.
+WHT is due to be paid within 14 days following the end of the month to which the payment or accrual relates.

-Zambia has DTTs in force with the following territories, which generally provide reduced rates of WHT as follows:
+Zambia has DTTs in force with the following territories, which generally provide reduced rates of WHT on dividends, interest, and royalties paid to non-residents as follows: